seanrmcgovern/Pokedex/README.md

 # Pokedex
 This is a Pokedex mobile application that can display data on 7 generations of Pokemon.
 The app also allows users to create parties, or designated groups of Pokemon, and add Pokemon to a list of favorites.
 Both parties and favorites are stored in Firebase, and displayed on the user profile.
 It was built with React-Native, <a href="https://firebase.google.com/">Firebase</a> for user authentication and database purposes, and Expo for deployment/development.
 Additionally, data was fetched from <a href="https://pokeapi.co/">PokeAPI<a>.
 The app works on both Android and iOS, but is designed primarily for iOS.
+A strong internet connection is recommended.

 # Try it out!